Mexican National Trios Championship: Reigns

-The current champions are Los Viajeros Del Espacios (Futuro, Hombre Bala Jr. and Max Star), who are in their first reign as a team and individually.
-They defeated Los Indestructibles (Apolcalipsis, Cholo and Disturbio) at CMLL Martes De Arena Mexico on July 9, 2024 in Mexico City, Mexico; they are the 46th overall champions.
+The current champions are Los Herederos (Felino Jr., Hijo del Stuka Jr., and El Cobarde), who are in their first reign as a team and individually.
+They won the titles by defeating Los Viajeros Del Espacios (Futuro, Hombre Bala Jr. and Max Star) at CMLL Lunes Clasico on June 16, 2025 in Puebla, Mexico; they are the 45th overall champions.
 Los Reyes de la Atlantida hold the record for most reigns as a team, with three, while Atlantis, Delta and Volador Jr. have all held the championship on four separate occasions.
 Blue Panther, Fuerza Guerrera and El Signo is the team with the longest reign of 1,728 days while Los Payasos and the trio of Dos Caras, Villano III and Villano IV both held the title for only 26 days, which is the shortest time of any championship team.

 Several championship teams have lost the championship in their first defense, while the teams of Sagrado, La Sombra, Volador Jr., and El Felino, Safari, Volador Jr. both are credited with six successful title defenses before losing the championship, the most of any of the 39 championship teams.
 In 1991 the Commission allowed El Ninja to replace the injured Leono during a championship defense, helping Los Thundercats retain the title against the team of Rocky Santana, El Gallego and Romano Garcia.